mariahwarner/mariahwarner.github.io/research.md

 4. **[Considering Person-First Language in Genocide Studies](https://jpr.winchesteruniversitypress.org/articles/10.21039/jpr.6.2.122?_rsc=mmj6v)** *Journal of Perpetrator Research*, 2024

 Draws on interviews with 165 incarcerated individuals in Rwanda to show how language shapes reintegration, identity, and public perception.

 ---

-### Doctoral Dissertation

-**A Different Kind of Neutral Zone: Exploring Sports Fan Communities as Sites of Political Tolerance in an Era of Division**, PhD Dissertation, The Ohio State University (2025)

-My dissertation investigated sports fandom as a social arena where people of different political and cultural identities interact.
-Using surveys of 30,000+ respondents, 20 in-depth interviews, and ethnography (particpanty observation), I demonstrated how fan communities can foster tolerance in unique ways.

----